CheeLoong/CheeLoong.github.io/_pages/about.md

 He is a **Finance & Econometrics** graduate of **Monash University Clayton University**.
 He's also a self-proclaimed driven, passionate data scientist, 26 years of age, going through quarter-life crisis, falls under the 3.3% of unemployed Malaysian in 2019.
 As tough as it sounds, it's really not that bad (you gotta look at the bright side of everything right?)

 Anyway, He worked in a digital marketing firm known as **Crave Asia Sdn.
 Bhd**. for 15 months as a **digital analyst**, his main responsibilities were media budget optimization for social media adverts, identifying success metrics & tracking metrics for the digital campaign, and also writing post digital campaign reports.
 Then, He was hired by **Ernst & Young Services Sdn.
-Bhd.** as a **Date Scientist Associate**, but really he worked as a **Data Consultant**.
+Bhd.** as a **Data Scientist Associate**, but really he worked as a **Data Consultant**.

 ***I am glad you asked what does data consultant do!***